-ECONOM IC continued INDIRECT ECONOMIC IMPACTS 3-3 Our management ap oproach to indirect economic impacts As a global business operating in numerous locations, we have many indirect economic impacts on the communities we operate in. social and economic birit of Progress plan has been developed to address our most material issues, including how we support sustainable growth in those communities.
-Our business and hospitality skills training programmes, for example, aim to increase ve livelihoods and support a thriving hospitality sector that works for all. conomic impacts as part of strategy development and risk management and we report them to the Executive Board.
-For more information about our strategy and indirect economic impacts, see the Strategic report section of our Iges 32-95.
+ECONOM IC continued INDIRECT ECONOMIC IMPACTS 3-3 Our management approach to indirect economic impacts As a global business operating in numerous locations, we have many indirect economic impacts on the communities we operate in.
+Our Society 2030: Spirit of Progress plan has been developed to address our most material issues, including how we support sustainable social and economic growth in those communities.
+Our business and hospitality skills training programmes, for example, aim to increase employability, improve livelihoods and support a thriving hospitality sector that works for all.
+We review indirect economic impacts as part of strategy development and risk management and we report them to the Executive Committee and the Board.
+For more information about our strategy and indirect economic impacts, see the Strategic report section of our Annual Report on pages 32-95.
 For more information about how we monitor and evaluate the impact of our programmes, see GRI 413-01 and the Reporting boundaries and methodologies section on pages 83-114 of this ESG Reporting Index.
 Disclosure Our response 203-01 Infrastructure investments and services supported For examples of significant infrastrucutre and services that we support, see the ESG section of our website and in the Strategic report section of the Annual Report on pages 32-95.
 Details of the water-related infrastructure and services that we support are outlined in the Society 2030: Spirit of Progress section of our website .
 These include community water, sanitation and hygiene (WASH) programmes, which provide resources to those in need and often contribute to the development of local infrastructure.
 We prioritise communities near our operations in water-stressed areas and those where we source our local raw materials.
 Details of how we support development of recycling infrastructure can be found on our website, in the Society 2030: Spirit of Progress section, and under GRI 3-3 and GRI 306-01 on pages 45 and 46 respectively of this ESG Reporting Index.
 Although these infrastructure investments are not classified as commercial, we know that they will help ensure the sustainability of our business operations.

-Introduction GRI Index SASB Reporting bou and methodol External assurance 1: Foundation 2 2: General disclosures 3: Material topics Economic Environmental Social
+Introduction GRI Index SASB Reporting boundaries and methodologies External assurance 1: Foundation 2 2: General disclosures 3: Material topics Economic Environmental Social